endElder/endElder.github.io/_posts/2025-05-23-movie-recommodation-system.md

 I use Flask to build the API layer, handle routing, process form data, and integrate with TMDB to fetch real movie metadata.
 I also learn how to parse mood keywords and match them intelligently to movie genres using a keyword-to-genre mapping strategy.

-The most challenging part of this project is classifying moods accurately.
+The most challenging part of this project was classifying moods accurately.
 To solve this, I implement a mood-to-genre matching mechanism that uses keyword analysis and conditional logic within the Flask backend.

 ## Project description: